Erudika/paraio.org/src/monolite/partials/001-intro.md

 1. [Download the JAR](https://github.com/erudika/para/releases/download/v{{version}}/para-server-{{version}}.jar)
 2. Run it with `java -jar para-server-{{version}}.jar` - Para is now running in embedded mode, suitable for development.
 3. Call `curl localhost:8080/v1/_setup` to get the access and secret keys (give it a few seconds to initialize)
-4. Start using the RESTful API directly or use the provided `ParaClient` to connect to the server.
+4. Start using the RESTful API directly or use one of the provided client libraries below.

 The Java client for Para is a separate module with these Maven coordinates: